Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Introduction

 Despite all this research generating considerable understanding of the behavior of degrees in known crossing-critical graphs as well as extending the construction methods of such graphs, the original conjecture of Richter was not directly addressed in the previous works.
 It was, however, disproved by Dvo\v{r}\'ak and Mohar \cite{dvorakMohar10}, who showed that, for each integer $c\geq 171$, there exist $c$-crossing-critical graphs of arbitrarily large maximum degree.
 Their counterexamples, however, were not constructive, as they only exhibited, for every such $c$, a graph containing sufficiently many critical edges incident with a fixed vertex and argued that those edges belong to every $c$-crossing-critical subgraph of the exhibited graph.
 On the other hand, as a consequence of \cite{bokalOporowskiRichter16} it follows that, except for possibly some small examples, the maximum degree in a large $2$-crossing-critical graph is at most 6, implying that Richter's conjecture holds for $c=2$.
 In view of these results, and the fact that $1$-crossing-critical graphs (subdivisions of $K_5$ and $K_{3,3}$) have maximum degree at most $4$, this leaves Richter's conjecture unresolved for each $c\in\{3,4,\ldots,170\}.$

 The richness of $c$-crossing-critical graphs is restricted for every $c$ by the result of Hlin\v{e}n\'{y} that $c$-crossing-critical graphs have bounded path-width \cite{hlineny03}; this structural result is complemented by a recent classification of all large $c$-crossing-critical graphs for arbitrary $c$ by Dvo\v{r}\'ak, Hlin\v{e}n\'{y}, and Mohar \cite{dvorakHlinenyMohar18}.
 We use these results in Section \ref{sc:boundedMD} to show that Richter's conjecture holds for $c\le 12$.
 The result is stated below.
-It is both precise and surprising and shows how unpredictable are even the most fundamental questions about crossing numbers.
+It is both precise and surprising and shows how unpredictable are even the most fundamental questions about crossing numbers. \doneTodo{Referee 2,3: L72: “results ARE stated”.\\ Response: Singular noun is used rather than plural verb, as there is only one result in question.
+(Drago)}

-\begin{theorem} There exists an integer $D$ such that, for every positive integer $c\le 12$, every $c$-crossing-critical graph has maximum degree at most $D$. \end{theorem} In fact, one can separately consider in Theorem~\ref{th:boundedMD} twelve upper bounds $D_c$ for each of the values $c\in\{1,2,\ldots,12\}$.
+\begin{theorem} There exists an integer $D$ such that, for every positive integer $c\le 12$, every $c$-crossing-critical graph has maximum degree at most $D$. \end{theorem} \doneTodo{Referee 1: Theorem 1.1: What bounds do we get for D? (either as a ``uniform´´ D, or even better, as a function of c) I think, it should definitely be mentioned, together with the best known lower bounds.\\ Response: PH - we have nothing, right?
+Even $c=2$?
+I will start to investigate some precise values with my student.\\ Drago: right, excellent for your student!
+We can discuss this and some other ideas in Telč.} In fact, one can separately consider in Theorem~\ref{th:boundedMD} twelve upper bounds $D_c$ for each of the values $c\in\{1,2,\ldots,12\}$.
 For instance, $D_1=4$ and the optimal value of $D_2$ (we know $D_2\geq8$) should also be within reach using \cite{bokalOporowskiRichter16} and continuing research.
 On the other hand, due to the asymptotic nature of our arguments, we are currently not able to give any ``nice'' numbers for the remaining upper bounds, and we leave this aspect to future investigations.

-We cover the remaining values of $c\ge 13$ in the gap with the following: \begin{theorem} For every positive integer $d$, there exists a $3$-connected $13$-crossing-critical graph $G(d)$, whose maximum degree is at least $d$. \end{theorem}
+We cover the remaining values of $c\ge 13$ in the gap in a very strong sense, by constructing critical graphs with arbitrarily many high-degree vertices: \begin{theorem} For every positive integers $d$ and $m$, there exists a $3$-connected $13$-crossing-critical graph $G(d,m)$, which contains at least $m$ vertices of degree at least~$d$. \end{theorem}

-\begin{corollary} For every two integers $c\ge 13$ and $d\ge 1$, there exists a $3$-connected $c$-crossing-critical graph $G(c,d)$, whose maximum degree is at least $d$. \end{corollary}
+\begin{corollary} For every positive integers $c\ge 13$, $d$ and $m$, there exists a $3$-connected $c$-crossing-critical graph $G(c,d,m)$, which contains at least $m$ vertices of degree at least~$d$. \end{corollary}

-We also address the related question about the structure of $c$-crossing-critical graphs with more than one vertex of large degree.
-We show the following: